Kerber ousts local favourite Osaka at Pan-Pacific Open | KitchenerPost.ca

-TOKYO — Seventh-seeded Angelique Kerber of Germany beat local favourite Naomi Osaka 6-3, 6-4 on Monday to advance to the second round of the Pan-Pacific Open.
+TOKYO — Seventh-seeded Angelique Kerber of Germany got a measure of revenge for a U.S. Open loss by beating Naomi Osaka 6-3, 6-4 on Monday to advance to the second round of the Pan-Pacific Open.

-The victory was additionally sweet for Kerber, who was looking for revenge after the Japanese teenager knocked her out of the U.S. Open in straight sets.
+Last month, Kerber was knocked out of the U.S. Open by the Japanese teenager in straight sets.

 "It's always tough to play against her," Kerber said.
 "I was trying to come out here and really focus on every single point and make it better than last time. ...
 She's a great player and a tough opponent.
 For sure she will have great success in the future."